Danialkb/user_balance_task/README.md

 ## /api/v1/user_balance/add
-Adds balance for specific user account, if account doesn't exists it will be automatically creeated
+Adds balance for specific user account, if account doesn't exists it will be automatically created.
+Update transaction will be written in user_balance_transactions table.